simplex-chat/simplexmq/rfcs/2022-06-11-private-groups.md

 > Member @B wants to add @X to #g, but there is a pending invite to @D (only one at a time is allowed).
 You and @B have added @D, waiting on @C.  You may wait, cancel the invite, or kick @C: (wait/cancel/kick)
 > y
 ```

-## Variations Not Pursued

-### Centralized Tokens

-It may seem odd that a Leader is leveraged for the management of proposals, but a more peer-to-peer style token synchronization step is also involved later.
-Message counts could be reduced if the leader was also responsible for validating tokens.
-However, this puts increased trust on the leader.
-The peer-to-peer style token synchronization ensures that a compromised leader has limited impacts to the group as a whole.